objektwerks/python/README.md

 VIRTUAL_ENV = venv does not match the project environment path `.venv` and will be ignored; use `--active` to target the active environment instead.
 ```
 >Other UV errors may popup as well.
-Clearly UV is still a work in progress.
+Clearly, UV is still a work in progress.

 >Meanwhile, the crufty old PIP solution works just fine for this project - less
 >the issues defined above in the **Warning** section.